 DANIELLE: I’ve also loved watching her relationship with feminism evolve, because she seems to come to it in the way that a LOT of people do—not with jackbooted certainty, but with a lot of questions that she works out in her own way.
 Her earlier songs about love are still great songs about love and no less feminist in scope, but here she’s saying, “I can have all of this, and you can too, and still be a feminist, and still be a boss.”

-TAVI: And, to get more specific, this album is a really admirable way of responding to those feminist critiques from earlier this year.
-I think the impulse when people dip their toe into feminism and are then scared away because people start to ask so much of them is to just be like, “If that’s what this feels like, I don’t actually want to be in your club, thanks.”
-But Beyoncé not only made this amazing song where she reminds us all that SHE ALREADY DOES SO FUCKING MUCH, YOU CANNOT COMPLAIN THAT SHE TALKS ABOUT LOVING HER HUSBAND, but also warmed up to feminism even MORE, and on her own terms.
+TAVI: I think the impulse when people dip their toe into feminism and are scared away because people start to ask so much of them is to just be like, “If that’s what this feels like, I don’t actually want to be in your club, thanks.”
+But Beyoncé not only made this amazing song where she reminds us all that SHE ALREADY DOES SO FUCKING MUCH, YOU CANNOT COMPLAIN THAT SHE TALKS ABOUT LOVING HER HUSBAND, but also warmed up to feminism even more, and on her own terms.
 I mean, to have a definition of a feminist explicitly stated in this song is so huge!